 We will not give a complete proof, since the arguments are very similar to those for the embedded case as in \cite{cm:trans}, \cite{flips}, but rather sketch the arguments.
 The transversality for generic perturbations is a consequence of the Sard-Smale theorem.
-Given integers $k,p$ determining the Sobolev class as in the proof of Proposition \ref{cutout} and some local trivialization of the universal curve $\U_\Gamma^i \to \M_\Gamma^i$ denote by $\M_\Gamma^{\univ,i}(\phi,D)$ {\em universal moduli space} for $l \gg k$ for the case that the type $\Gamma$ is without tangencies is
+Given integers $k,p$ determining the Sobolev class as in the proof of Proposition \ref{prop:cutout} and some local trivialization of the universal curve $\U_\Gamma^i \to \M_\Gamma^i$ denote by $\M_\Gamma^{\univ,i}(\phi,D)$ the {\em universal moduli space}